jonsmithers/vim-html-template-literals/readme.md

   report it.
 - This plugin conflicts a bit with vim-jsx.
 Having both installed simultaneously may result in undesired indentation behaviors.
+- A patch in vim 8.1 introduced native typescript support in Vim.
+However, its region definitions are less precise and it's not easy to translate vim-html-template-literals indentation behavior to work with Vim's native typescript region definitions.

 ## Tips